KasiaKozdon/kasiakozdon.github.io/_posts/2024-05-09-XAI-Explainable-AI.md

 With the rapidly increasing abundance of AI in all areas of our lives, we are starting to pay more attention to how exactly its decisions are produced.
 Methodologies assisting with gaining understanding of the AI models are referred to as Explainable AI (XAI).
 These methods can highlight the main data features affecting a model's decision, indicate how robust a decisions is, and privide information needed to fix a model.
 We will talk in more detail about what XAI is and why it matters; about how the explanations can be useful, but also misleading.
 XAI is sometimes seen as being at odds with making the models better, as a distraction from the "main" objective and a resourses sink.
 This article is intended to clarify this misconception, and highlight the benefits and XAI for general public, engineers, and businesses.
 Lets start by clarifying what we mean by XAI.
-According to IBM:
+According to [IBM](https://www.ibm.com/topics/explainable-ai):
 >"Explainable artificial intelligence (XAI) is a set of processes and methods that allows human users to comprehend and trust the results and output created by machine learning algorithms.
 Explainable AI is used to describe an AI model, its expected impact and potential biases.
 It helps characterize model accuracy, fairness, transparency and outcomes in AI-powered decision making."
-[0]

 That's a lot of words, but little concrete details.
 The reason for this vagueness is that:
 >"Technically, there is no standard and generally accepted definition of explainable AI.
-Actually, XAI term tends to refer to the movement, initiatives, and efforts made in response to AI transparency and trust concerns, more than to a formal technical concept.”
-[1]
+Actually, XAI term tends to refer to the movement, initiatives, and efforts made in response to AI transparency and trust concerns, more than to a formal technical concept.” ([see: Adadi & Beerada](https://ieeexplore.ieee.org/document/8466590)).

 There is no black and white rule defining what is and what is not XAI.
 Still, during the last few years, we saw a lot of progress, systematisation, and, importantly, criticisms leading to further improvements.
 According to Google trends, XAI is an increasingly popular term.